 Phase II of AFR 100 (November 2022-October 2026) will focus on investing in locally led restoration, accelerating agroforestry, mangroves, and smallholder timber markets.
-It will also focus on mobilization of finance through alignment with funds seeking adaptation and mitigation (implementation of the three conventions, UNCCD, CBD, and UNFCC).
-It will deepen national ownership and engagement of stakeholders at the national level, continue to support the Land Accelerator and the Terra Match, focus on monitoring progress (for example, using Restoration Watch), streamline coordination, compile best practices from different countries, promote south-south exchange, support private sector engagement, and accelerate agroforestry, mangroves, smallholder markets, etc. The intention of the second phase is to deliver the missing pieces seen in phase 1.
+Mobilization of finance through alignment with funds seeking adaptation and mitigation (implementation of the three conventions, UNCCD, CBD, and UNCCD).
+It will deepen national ownership and engagement of stakeholders at the national level, continue to support the Land Accelerator and the Terra Match, focus on monitoring progress (for example, using Restoration Watch), streamline coordination, compile best practices from different countries, promote south-south exchange, support private sector engagement, and accelerate agroforestry, mangroves. smallholder markets, etc. The intention of the second phase is to deliver the missing pieces seen in phase 1.
 Phase 2 is also focused on accelerating implementation on the ground and building on lessons learnt from the first phase.